30-Day Stoic Warrior Challenge: Train Like a Philosopher (No Gym Needed)

 Physical Transformations:

-- ⚡ Energy levels: Afternoon crashes eliminated, sustained energy from 5 AM to 9 PM
+- ⚡ Energy levels: Afternoon crashes eliminated

 Mental/Emotional Changes (The Real Magic):